-Funding for this grant will occur as follows:
+Funding for project(s) awarded under \$100,000 will occur as follows:

-- 80% of the awarded amount listed in Paragraph 1 will be paid upon receipt of final executed copy of the Contract, a written request for payment is received and HCE Compliance is confirmed by OPA. - 20% of the awarded amount will be made upon satisfactory completion of the project and submission and approval of the Final Written and Budget Report via the Amplifund system and confirmation of current HCE Compliance.
+- 80% of the awarded amount listed in Paragraph 1 will be paid upon receipt of final executed copy of the Contract, a written request for payment is received and HCE Compliance is confirmed by OPA. - 20% of the awarded amount will be made upon satisfactory completion of the project and submission and approval of the Final Written and Budget Report and confirmation of current HCE Compliance is confirmed by OPA.